hardikvasa/http-connection-lifecycle/README.rst

 The OSI model
 =============

 Before diving into the connection process, lets go over the basic OSI model (Open Systems Interconnection model).
 OSI model is a conceptual model that standardizes the communication between two systems - one where the request originates (the client) and one that serves the request and sends a response back (the server).
-The below table shows some of the important characteristivs of each layer.
+The below table shows some of the important characteristics of each layer.

 +--+--------------+-----------+--------------------------------------+-----------------------+------------------+
 |No|Layer         | Hardware  | Function                             | Protocols/Apps        | Additions        |